17 Best Student Portfolio Examples of 2026

 His home page’s hero section has text on a solid background, followed by a few examples of his works.

-Note: Keep your hero area image-free, using only a one-sentence bio (okay, two).
+What stands out: Keep your hero area image-free, using only a one-sentence bio (okay, two).

 For more alternatives, check out our best resume website collection.